 If the software is a core, stable platform you intend to use for a decade or more, and you have negotiated discounts on a large perpetual purchase, perpetual plus annual support can yield a lower total cost over time.
 Many IBM products (like Db2 or IBM i software) in steady-state environments are still run on perpetual licences for exactly this reason.

 With IBM subscriptions, CIOs must pay careful attention to renewal management.
-Unlike perpetual licences that you buy once, subscriptions demand active lifecycle management to avoid overspending or compliance gaps.
+Subscriptions demand active lifecycle management to avoid overspending or compliance gaps.

 Start planning renewals at least 90 days in advance.
-IBM or your reseller will typically send quotes for renewal.
-Use this as a chance to reassess usage — are you using all your subscriptions?
-Can you drop some, or do you need more?
 Treating renewal as a strategic event rather than an administrative task can yield significant savings.

-Unlike some vendors, IBM's subscription model often allows adjustments at renewal rather than strict annual true-ups.
-If you over-subscribed, you may be able to reduce the count next term (subject to any minimums in the contract).
+IBM subscription models often allow adjustments at renewal rather than strict annual true-ups.
 Always verify your contract for committed quantities before assuming you can scale down.

-If IBM sunsets a product or shifts it to a new licensing scheme (as it has done moving from PVU licensing to Cloud Pak bundles), your subscription renewal is the time to migrate.
-IBM might offer conversion credits to move you to a successor product's subscription.
-Ensure you're not auto-renewing an obsolete product — leverage the transition to renegotiate terms.
+If IBM sunsets a product or shifts it to a new licensing scheme, your subscription renewal is the time to migrate.
+Ensure you are not auto-renewing an obsolete product.

 Maintain an internal licensing calendar with all your IBM subscription end dates.
-This avoids licence lapses (which could cause software to be non-compliant or stop working) and gives you leverage to negotiate with IBM or consider alternatives before automatically renewing.
 Set reminders at 180, 90, and 30 days before expiry.

 | Aspect | IBM Subscription Licence | IBM Perpetual Licence |